Topl/daml-on-topl/README.md

-# daml-topl-lib-java
+# daml-bifrost-module

-daml-topl-lib is a set of [DAML Modules](https://www.digitalasset.com/developers) for interfacing with the Topl blockchain and the DAML ledger.
+daml-bifrost-module is a set of [DAML Modules](https://www.digitalasset.com/developers) for interfacing with the Topl blockchain and the DAML ledger.
 It includes a reference application.
 The App is implemented in Java using DAML's Java bindings for interaction with the DAML ledger, and brambl for using bifrost gRPC API.
 The code, design and documentation of this library is heavily inspired by [Hemera](https://github.com/liakakos/hemera), a DAML Library for Ethereum integration.

 ## The DAML Topl Library